 Mind and body are the very basis of humans.
-Bad conditions of the body are prone to result in disorders of the mind.
-This program considers relationships between mind and body, and explores human existence as a mind-body complex.
-On the basis of multiple academic perspectives including psychology, philosophy, ethics, and religious thoughts, this program aims to obtain integrated pictures of human illness and death, the roles of the body in communication, the roles of mind and body in cognition, and other issues on contemporary humans.
+This program considers relationships between mind and body, and explores humans as a mind-body complex.
+Based on multiple perspectives and methods including psychology, philosophy, religious studies, and ethics, we address various issues on mind and body, including cultivation of mind-body heath and well-being, ethical problems on death and life, history of discussions on mind and soul, and science and technology including AI that change human lives.